boyd109/boyd109.github.io/my-story/my-story.md

   </span>
 </figure>

-I had a co-op placement at Intrafinity (also called School Messenger).
+I had a co-op placement at Intrafinity (also called School Messenger since they were recently bought over by the West Corporation).
 While there, I migrated content from school websites.
 I also worked on some Javascript and regular expressions.
 I studied Python 3.0 on my own time, looking at the iterative structures.
+I was really happy that I worked there because I met a lot of amazing co-ops and workers and it really exposed me to the working nature outside of the University academic terms.
+I made a lot of good friends at the co-op, which I normally wouldn't have since they were in a diverse range of faculties and programs.
+Now we hang out or study on campus and I'm happy that the co-op experience allowed for me to meet people I normally wouldn't have.

 <figure>
   <span>